Skip to main content

 Use the listing flags to confirm what’s currently open before scheduling:

-devhelm maintenance-windows list --filter active
+devhelm maintenance-windows list --status active

-devhelm maintenance-windows list --filter upcoming
+devhelm maintenance-windows list --status upcoming

 devhelm maintenance-windows list --monitor <monitor-id>